ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

   select(protocol) {
     case mls10:
       SubmitResponseCode statusCode;
+      select (statusCode) {
+        case success:
+          /* the hub acceptance time
+             (in milliseconds from the UNIX epoch) */ uint64 acceptedTimestamp;
+        case epochTooOld:
+          /* current MLS epoch for the MLS group */ uint64 currentEpoch;
       };
+  };
 } SubmitMessageResponse;
 ~~~

+The semantics of the `SubmitResponseCode` values are as follows:
+- `success` indicates the `SubmitMessageRequest` was accepted and will be distributed.
+- `notAllowed` indicates that some type of policy or authorization prevented the
+hub provider from accepting the `UpdateRequest`.
+This could include
+nonsensical inputs such as an MLS epoch more recent than the hub's.
+- `epochTooOld` indicates that the hub provider is using a new MLS epoch
+for the group.
+The `currentEpoch` is provided in the response.

 > **ISSUE:** Do we want to offer a distinction between regular application
 messages and ephemeral applications messages (for example "is typing"